llbuel/SeriesView/README.md

 # SeriesView

-A program to visualize the partial sums of a series using a simple test input.
+A program to visualize the partial sums of a series using a simple text input.

 For example, the sum